David Lawrence Morris

 David Morris – My latest work is at the publishers, ‘Jason’s Virus.’
 It was born during the recent fears about Ebola.
 I kept thinking what would happen if there was a virus that attacked differently, leaving whole parts of the population demolished?
 The result was ‘Jason’s Virus.’

 My most recent published work is ‘The People at the Pond.’
 After writing so much about the investigating officer in ‘Spots,’ I felt a need to go and rescue him.
-Revisiting all my old characters I had come to love made the whole experience for me like a family reunion.
+Revisiting all the old characters I had come to love made the whole experience for me like a family reunion.
 I plan a third novel that will bring big surprises to the whole gang.

 Find David on